-However, when it comes to geography, there are still a few ways I can get them at least a teensy bit interested in hands-on projects.
-So, I wanted to share these simple hands-on geography activities with you because I know there must be other hands-on learning mamas out there who gave birth to workbook-loving kids.
-I may start a support group for us.
+However, when it comes to geography, I still have some tricks up my sleeve for getting them at least a teensy bit interested in hands-on projects.
+So, for the other hands-on learning mamas out there who gave birth to workbook-loving kids, check out these simple hands-on geography activities for hands-off kids.

-2. Travel.
 I don’t know too many kids who are going to say, “No, Mom.
 I’d rather stay home and do seat work today.
 I don’t want to go on a field trip.”

 Traveling is a hands-on geography-based activity that most kids will appreciate.
-Granted, it can be the trickiest, most expensive to actually plan, but it’s so much fun when you can make it happen.
+Granted, it can be the trickiest, most expensive to plan, but it’s so much fun when you can make it happen.

 We happily switched to Pin-It Maps.